Chart Color Schemes

 Population growth drivers in Eastwood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and new addresses validated by AreaSearch, the Eastwood (Vic.) statistical area's population is estimated at around 3,035 as of Nov 2025.
-This reflects an increase of 180 people since the 2021 Census, which reported a population of 2,855.
-The change is inferred from AreaSearch's estimate of 2,873 residents following examination of ABS' latest ERP data release (June 2024) and nine additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,264 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+The population of the suburb of Eastwood (Vic.) is estimated to be around 3,040 as of Feb 2026.
+This reflects an increase of 185 people since the 2021 Census, which reported a population of 2,855 people.
+The change is inferred from AreaSearch's estimation of the resident population at 2,873 following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,266 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Eastwood has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 54.0% of overall population gains during recent periods.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, a significant population increase is forecast for Eastwood (Vic.)
-(SA2), with an expected growth of 1,036 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecast, with the area expected to grow by 1,033 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.9% in total over the 17 years.

 Frequently Asked Questions - Population